livewires/website/pages/index.md

 # Meet the team

-LiveWires is run by a team of about 30 volunteers, including the overall leaders Joel & Roger.
+LiveWires is run by a team of about 30 volunteers, including the overall leaders Joel & David.

 <div class="columns">